 - You might need to remove your stock mudflaps and use a Rally Armor style flap if you want extra room.

 This fitment was tested by RalliTek with a 2 inch lift kit and Method Racing MR502 wheels.
 Using this tire size may involve minor trimming or heat gun massaging of fender liners.

 We have heard from a few people that they are running a 235/75/15 BFGoodrich KO2 tire on 2nd gen Crosstreks with no lift, no modification to the body, and only slight rubbing at full lock.
 You can test fit this set up, but we definitely recommend a lift kit before putting a tire this big on your Crosstrek.

 The only thing to keep in mind with this fitment is that you don’t have much room for suspension travel.
-Doing a 235/75 is doable at stock height, but we only recommend doing it if you have future plans to lift it.
+For example, using a 235/75R15 is doable at stock height on second gen Crosstreks but it will not leave much space when the suspension is fully compressed.
+We only recommend doing this if you have future plans to lift it.

 “Hey guys, I was just reading over your article regarding biggest tire size you can fit on a crosstrek and figured I’d give my two cents.
 I’m currently running a 215/65/R16 K02 on a 16” Motegi rally rim (MR 139).
 I couldn’t be happier with the fit, and I find it has a good balance between highway driving and off roading.
 Yes, the tire is slightly narrower, but I actually prefer it that way.
 Anwyho, thanks for the quality material!
 I’ll be checking your stuff out more often.
 Cheers!”